Back to Countries

 Considerations

-• !Santiago air quality can be poor in winter months (May-August) due to thermal inversions
+• !Santiago air quality suffers from winter smog (May-August) due to geographic inversion

 Quick Stats